The Do’s and Don’ts Post Hair Transplant Surgery

 Avoid Covering Your Head

-It’s important to keep your head uncovered for at least 10-14 days after hair transplant.
+It’s essential to keep your head uncovered for at least 10-14 days after a hair transplant.
 This helps the grafts from getting dislodged and allows the scalp to breathe.

-For individuals who have to cover their head for religious reasons, they may start using a loose hat or scarf to protect their heads from UV rays and dust.
-But, make sure not to use a tight fitting hat as this can cause pressure on the grafts and damage them.
+For individuals who have to cover their heads for religious reasons, they may start using a loose hat or scarf to protect their heads from UV rays and dust.
+But, make sure not to use a tight-fitting hat as this can cause pressure on the grafts and damage them.

 -